 The LARCC Centre endeavours to give emotional and psychological help to people living with cancer and their supporters.
 It provides a homely supportive environment where patients and family members can participate in its courses, obtain information and experience complementary therapies.
 Some of the support services on offer include Counselling, Complementary Therapies, Nurse Support, Telephone Helpline, Breast Care service, Manual Lymphatic Drainage Therapy, Bereavement Support & Pamper Days.

 Unique to LARCC is its Residential / Take a Break Week, the only cancer support Centre in Ireland running such a programme.
-The purpose of the 5 day residential programme is to take clients on a personal journey of relaxation, reflection and recovery by skilled therapists, nurses and counsellors.
-The variety of therapies on offer and the ambiance of the Centre provides the clients with the opportunity to discuss issues in a relaxed and safe environment with staff members and other attendees.
+The purpose of the residential programme is to take clients on a personal journey of relaxation, reflection and recovery by skilled therapists, nurses and counsellors.
+The variety of therapies on offer and the ambience of the Centre provides the clients with the opportunity to discuss issues in a relaxed and safe environment with staff members and other attendees.

 The move to this purpose built Centre at Multyfarnham will afford LARCC the chance to grow and develop as a charity and essential cancer support provider in the Midlands of Ireland.
 The professional team of nurses, counsellors, therapists and administrators intend to establish a range of new support services to complement the existing ones and therefore be in a position to help more cancer patients and their supporters, including children & their families affected by cancer.
 Larger accommodation capacity will also mean that the unique residential programme at LARCC can welcome more clients from across Ireland on a more regular basis, allowing people affected by cancer to enjoy the benefits of a week of counselling and therapies to aid in their recovery process.